Tomah Fire Department to celebrate 150th anniversary

 The Tomah Fire Department turns 150 years old in 2021.
-To acknowledge the anniversary, the Tomah Fire Department is hosting a sesquicentennial celebration Saturday, Aug.
+To acknowledge the anniversary, it is hosting a sesquicentennial celebration Saturday, Aug.
 28.

 The day will kick off with a fire truck parade at 11 a.m. on Superior Avenue in Tomah.
 The parade will proceed south in the northbound lane.

-Following the parade, the public is invited to Tomah Recreation Park for a fire truck equipment show starting at 1 p.m.
-From 2:30-5:30 p.m., the celebration includes free bounce houses, junior firefighter combat challenge course, smoke house and caricatures.
+After the parade, the public is invited to Tomah Recreation Park for a fire truck equipment show starting at 1 p.m.
+From 2:30 to 5:30 p.m., the celebration includes free bounce houses, junior firefighter combat challenge course, smoke house and caricatures.
 The Minnesota Fire Engine Club will provide a colored/illuminated water show throughout the evening.

 Free live music can be heard throughout the afternoon with Aaron Scott playing from 2 to 4:15 p.m., Desperate Ottos playing from 4:45 to 7 p.m. and Bon Journey — the Original Bon Jovi/Journey Tribute Band — playing from 7:30 to 11:30 p.m.
 Food and beverages will be available for purchase.

-He also thanked "the employers who have cooperated throughout the years by letting their employees have time off from work to fulfill their duties as firemen."
+He also thanked “the employers who have cooperated throughout the years by letting their employees have time off from work to fulfill their duties” as firefighters.